biowdl/RNA-seq/docs/index.md

 ---

 This pipeline can be used to process RNA-seq data, starting from FastQ files.
-It will perform adapter clipping (using cutadapt), mapping (using STAR) and expression quantification (using HTSeq-Count and Stringtie).
-Optionally variantcalling (based on the GATK Best Practises) and lncRNA detection (using CPAT) can also be performed.
+It will perform quality control (using FastQC), adapter clipping (using cutadapt), mapping (using STAR or HISAT2) and expression quantification and transcript assembly (using HTSeq-Count and Stringtie).
+Optionally variantcalling
+(based on the GATK Best Practises) and lncRNA detection (using CPAT) can also be performed.

 This pipeline is part of [BioWDL](https://biowdl.github.io/)